Pennsylvania Department of Health

 Name: MAIN BUILDING 01 (MANSION) - Component: 01 - Tag: 0211

-Based on observation, document review, and interview, it was determined the facility failed to ensure exits were readily accessible, affecting one of three smoke compartments within this component.
+Based on observation, document review, and interview, it was determined the facility failed to ensure exits were readily accessible, affecting two of three smoke compartments within this component.

 Findings include:

-Interview at the time of the exit conference with the administrator and facility maintenance representatives on July 30, 2024, at 1:30 p.m., confirmed the cross-corridor door frame/archway did not meet the requirements.
+Exit interview with the Administrator and the Director of Maintenance on May 22, 2025, at 11:00 a.m., confirmed the cross-corridor door frame/archway did not meet the requirements.

-NFPA 101 STANDARD Aisle, Corridor, or Ramp Width:Least serious deficiency but was found to be widespread throughout the facility and/or has the potential to affect a large portion or all the residents.
-This deficiency has the potential for causing no more than a minor negative impact on the resident.
+NFPA 101 STANDARD Aisle, Corridor, or Ramp Width:Least serious deficiency but affects more than a limited number of residents, staff, or occurrences.
+This deficiency has the potential for causing no more than a minor negative impact on the resident but is not found to be throughout this facility.

 Aisle, Corridor or Ramp Width